Disability and Inclusion

 The Disability and Inclusion research stream comprises an interdisciplinary team united in its commitment to ensuring that philosophies of inclusion and participation underpin its teaching, research and service.
 We do this by working alongside people with lived experience of disability from diverse backgrounds, ensuring that the perspectives of people with disability are the key drivers of all our research and teaching activities.

-Our Disability and Inclusion research stream leader is Associate Professor Angela Dew.
+Our Disability and Inclusion research stream leader is Professor Angela Dew.
 Email: angela.dew@deakin.edu.au

 -